morethanunpopular/Horae/README.md

 # Horae
 Horae is simple HPC-style job queue written in python, built on top of celery.
 In short, you submit a task to a celery job queue, which then gets processed by an apropriate worker.
-The worker creates a cgroup to run the processes for your jon inside, allowing for CPU and Memory limits to be set and for  isolation between jobs.
+The worker then creates a cgroup to run the processes for your jon inside, allowing for CPU and Memory limits to be set and for isolation between jobs.
+Once the cgroup is created, the defined work is executed and added to that cgroup.

 # Installation